Fair Cadora Family Law Image Request A Consultation

 Temporary Child Support Payments in California

 California recognizes both temporary and permanent child support orders.
 Temporary child support orders can be given before a divorce is finalized.
 A formal request must be sent to the judge overseeing your case if you need a temporary support payment ordered.
-The other parent does have the right to request a hearing and dispute your formal request.
+The other parent does have the right to appear at the hearing and dispute your request.

-With a temporary child support payment, the court may order an amount without having the full financial information needed to determine a permanent child support order.
-The decree from the family law judge that provides a temporary child support award stays in place unless the parents get back together, or a permanent child support order is determined during the divorce.
+With a temporary child support payment, the court may order an amount without having the full financial information needed to determine a longer-term order.
+The decree from the family law judge that provides a temporary award stays in place unless the parents get back together, or a longer-term child support order is determined during the divorce.

 Skipping Out On Paying Child Support in San Diego

-Skipping out on paying your child support in San Diego has consequences beyond the child’s needs not being met.
+Skipping out on payments in San Diego has consequences beyond the child’s needs not being met.
 Child support is a legal obligation, and non-payment can result in serious penalties.
-It’s important to note that failing to make child support payments can result in legal action, including wage garnishment, suspension of driver’s license, seizure of property, and even imprisonment in extreme cases.
+It’s important to note that failing to make payments can result in the imposition of interest and penalties and legal action, including wage garnishment, suspension of driver’s license, seizure of property, and even imprisonment in extreme cases.

 It’s essential to prioritize your child support payments to avoid these consequences and ensure that your child’s needs are met.